Specification Curve Analysis

 Rohrer, J. M., Egloff, B., & Schmukle, S. C. (2017).
 Probing Birth-Order Effects on Narrow Traits Using Specification-Curve Analysis.

-Rohrer, Egloff, and Schmukle applied specification curve analysis to the long-debated question of whether birth order affects personality traits.
-By running all defensible specifications, they showed that most previously reported birth-order effects disappear, demonstrating the method's power to resolve contested empirical questions.
+Rohrer, Egloff, and Schmukle apply specification curve analysis to the long-debated question of whether birth order affects personality traits.
+By running all defensible specifications, they show that most previously reported birth-order effects disappear, demonstrating the method's power to resolve contested empirical questions.